← Back

 A Tale of a Table

-a feature request came along straight from the user he wants an integration between our system and another system which is within the MainFrame until our system came along he used export to excel from the MainFrame system then he edited the excel manually so the most acceptable solution for him was to have the excel within our system the 2 most popular packages for that in react are https://reactgrid.com/ and https://iddan.github.io/react-spreadsheet/ I took Idan’s component since the look and feel was a better fit integration was pretty easy and in less than an hour I already had it running (awesome work Idan! ) but than we needed to add 2 more features the first one was filters per coulmn and the second one was row selection (which will allow uploading selected rows) it took a couple of hours to implement but I got the filters right and added a first column with checkbox for row selection but once I added the selection part I had to make this component controlled (instead of uncontrolled) which made it 10 times slower and that’s on my demo excel, the users excel has about 50 times more data and that’s where the sleeves rolled down, after a talk with @schniz we decided to make it uncontrolled and that means to make it a clean new component
+but then we needed to add 2 more features - filters per column and row selection (which will allow uploading selected rows) it took a couple of hours to implement but I got the filters right and added a first column with checkboxes for row selection the problem was that once I added the selection part I had to make this component controlled (instead of uncontrolled) which made it 10 times slower - and that’s on my demo excel, the user’s excel has about 50 times more data

-so the cleanest way to make it uncontrolled and than upload it’s data is to make the table a form element but since I want only the selected rows the way I did it was to make to form outside the actual table and specify the form name only in the selected rows input’s which is pretty genius idea in my opinon then to upload the data you can just add a button anywhere with the type=“submit” and the form name and it’s even easier with nextjs making the form action a server action
+the cleanest way to make it uncontrolled and then upload its data is to make the table a form element but since I only want the selected rows, I put the form element outside the actual table and set the form attribute only on the selected rows’ inputs this way only the checked rows are included in the form submission - which is a pretty genius idea in my opinion

 import { useCallback } from 'react';